jidafan/Performance-Report/README.md

 ### 1. Introduction

 The project shown is a PowerBI report of a fictional company named Plant Co.
-The report shows the YTD and PYTD to provide insight into the company's performance.
+The report uses various charts and graphs to visualize the company's performance during the YTD and PYTD.
+The report dives into the sales, gross profit and quantity of products sold.
 The data can be accessed [here](https://github.com/jidafan/Performance-Report/blob/main/Plant_DTS.xls).

 ### 2. PowerBI